flippa/promise_pay/README.md

 # PromisePay

-TODO: Write a gem description
+PromisePay API calls wrapped in a gem

 ## Installation